AWS-DevOps-shubh/Simple-Time-Service-Terraform/terraform/README.md

 - Ensure the container image is accessible from Docker Hub.
 - The NAT Gateway is required for ECS tasks in private subnets to pull the container image.
 - Update the `region` in the `provider` block if deploying to a different AWS region.
+- Please use http insted of https when access on Browser (ex: http://alb-dns-name).